MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 - Users installing Office 365 ProPlus for themselves from the Office 365 portal
 - An Online Repair of an Office 365 ProPlus installation

+Some admins prefer to change settings directly in the registry, for example by using a script, instead of by using Group Policy.
+In this case, edit the registry by adding the preventteamsinstall value to the HKEY_LOCAL__MACHINE\SOFTWARE\Policies\Microsoft\office\16.0\common\officeupdate key.
+The type for preventteamsinstall is REG_DWORD and the value should be set to 1 if you don't want Teams installed.

 ## Feature and quality updates for Microsoft Teams